 If your business is run online, open a browser and experience what it’s like to be your customer.
 Similarly, if you have a bricks-and-mortar shop, go into a location that sells your product.
 Afterwards, ask yourself about the main communication touchpoints you encountered.
 Did they work well?
 Did they help you complete your journey?
 What was missing?

 And don’t forget about the competition.
 Become one of their customers and experience the journey they’ve created.
 Then ask yourself all of the same questions.

-5. Visualize your customer journey map
+5. Visualise your customer journey map

 Go beyond just writing down your customer journey and communication touchpoints, and actually create a visual map of them.
-This doesn’t need to be a polished, heavily-designed visualization.
+This doesn’t need to be a polished, heavily-designed visualisation.
 Simply write each of your touchpoints down on individual sticky notes or papers, then pin them in order to a wall.

 By doing this exercise, you’re helping your team take a bird’s eye view of the entire customer journey.
-You can organize your thoughts and collaboratively brainstorm new ideas for changing or adding to your communication at these touchpoints.
+You can organise your thoughts and collaboratively brainstorm new ideas for changing or adding to your communication at these touchpoints.

 Make sure to create hypotheses around why new communication touchpoints will improve the customer journey, then implement and test them.
-If your hypotheses are wrong, go back to your journey map, reassess, tweak, and improve.
+If your hypotheses are wrong, go back to your journey map, reassess, tweak and improve.

 Yes, the journey mapping process can be fairly intensive, but it can have a big impact on your business.
-That’s why it shouldn’t be just a one-time event.
+That’s why it shouldn’t be just a one-off event.
 Customer tastes can shift, new technology can become available, and your brand itself might evolve.
 So it’s important to do journey mapping at least once a year and evaluate what communication touchpoints are still working and what needs to be revisited.